 Ernakulam district is the commercial capital of Kerala.
 There are several attractive visiting places in and around the district.
-Some of them are given here:
+Other interesting spots like Marine Drive, Kochi, Chinese Fishing Nets, Hill Palace Museum, Bolgatty Island, Willington Island, Kodanad, Parikshith Museum, Dutch Palace, Kerala Historical Museum, Chendamangalam, Bhoothathankettu, Wonder La, and Kakkanad.

 This is a grand structure, which was earlier the office of Pierce Leslie & Co., the centuries old coffee merchants in 1862.
 It was built in a fusion of three architectural styles called-the Dutch, the Portuguese and the Keralite.
 The verandahs are furnished with waterfronts.

 This 18th century structure was built by Samuel S Koder of the Kochin Electric Company.
-The beginning of Indo-European style over the colonial style was emhasised in this architecture.
+The beginning of Indo-European style over the colonial style was emphasised in this architecture.

-This is an ancient church, which is considered to be the oldest European church in India.
+St. Francis Church of Ernakulam is an ancient church, which is considered to be the oldest European church in India.
 It has a long history of construction and re-construction.
 It was originally built of wood and timber by the Portuguese in 1503.
 Later, the Dutch Protestants reconstructed it with stone granite in 1779 and then converted into an Anglican church by the British in 1795.
 Now, it is under the Church of South India Council.
-Vasco-da-Gama`s tomb can be seen here.
+Vasco da Gama's tomb can be seen here.

 The Portuguese built this ancient church and was sanctified as a Cathedral by Pope Paul IV in 1558.
 It was destructed during 1795 British attack.
 It was declared as the church, Basilica in l894 by Pope John Paul II.